Miracloon/pflotran-documentation/user_guide/how_to/installation/vm.rst

 1. Download and install the appropriate version of VirtualBox_ for your machine (Windows, OS X, Linux).

-2. Download the `PFLOTRAN VM`_ named with the following convention: "PFLOTRAN UbuntuXX Month Year.zip", and unzip in a local directory.
+2. Download the `PFLOTRAN VM`_ named with the following convention:
+   "pflotran-ubuntuXX-mon-year.zip", and unzip in a local directory.

 3. Start VirtualBox.

 4. From the menu, select *Machine -> Add*.

 5. Navigate to the directory where the zipfile was unzipped and load the file:
-   *PFLOTRAN UbuntuXX Month Year.vbox*.
+   *pflotran-ubuntuXX-mon-year.vbox*.
 Note: only .vbox files will be displayed.

 6. Click on the newly loaded virtual machine (with the same name) and click on